An autistic eight-year-old boy introduces himself to his new school class.

 Boule Et Bill (Boule & Bill)(2013)

-A quaint period comedy about a boy and his beloved cocker spaniel, based on a hugely popular and long running French comic strip.
+A quaint period comedy about the friendship between a boy and his beloved Cocker Spaniel, based on a popular and long running French comic strip.

 One of the easiest things for audiences around the world to connect with is the relationship between a child and their pet.
 In this case, Boule rescues his spaniel Bill and they form an immediate bond.
 Perfect for French lessons about pets and the household, Boule et Bill is a nonstop, and very chaotic, adventure.Read more